idiotonuni/Discord-Python-Example/README.md

 sudo apt-get install libffi-dev python3.6-dev
 ```

+Windows: `todo`

+Mac: `todo`.

 ## Setup

-- Register your own discord bot for testing with.
+- Register your own Discord bot for testing with.
-  - Navigate to the Discord API docs and log in: https://discordapp.com/developers/applications/me (if you log in for the first time, it'll probably take you to the app, so go back again).
+  - Navigate to the Discord API docs and log in: https://discordapp.com/developers/applications/me (If you log in for the first time, it'll probably take you to the app, so go back to this link again).
-  - Click on the "New App" button
+  - Click on the "New App" button.
   - Name your app.
-Click "Create App"
+Click "Create App".
-  - Click "Crate a Bot User" (Discord API supports a few types of apps/bots, but we are building a bot)
+  - Click "Create a Bot User".
+(Discord API supports a few types of apps/bots, but we are building a bot)
   - Locate your bot's user token. **Your user token must not be shared with anyone.
 If it is posted publicly, change it ASAP.**
+    - Please refer to the best practices for storing and managing connection tokens. `todo`
+- Fork this repo.
-- Clone the repo using `git clone https://github.com/Chris-Johnston/CSSBot_Py.git`
+- Clone your copy of this repo using `git clone https://github.com/USERNAME/CSSBot_Py.git`
 - Create a new file in your CSSBot_Py directory: `config.ini`
   - Populate the file with the following contents:
   ```ini
   [Configuration]
   connection_token=XXXXXXXXXYOURTOKENGOESHEREXXXXXXX
   ```

 ## Usage

 Run the following command: